Poirazi-Lab/DendroTweaks/docs/source/tutorials/tutorial_io.rst

 **CSV Format - Spatial Distribution**

 The CSV file specifies the exact locations of stimuli and recordings on the neuronal morphology.

-Here's a minimal example:
+It contains the following columns:

+- **type**: Type of stimulus or recording (e.g., iclamp, AMPA, NMDA, GABAa, rec)
+- **idx**: Index identifier for grouping multiple instances of the same type
+- **sec_idx**: Section index in the morphology
+- **loc**: Location along the section (0.0 = start, 1.0 = end)

+Here is an example of a CSV file:

 .. table:: Example Data
     :widths: 25 25 25 25